-In this article we tackle a question that we have been asked repeatedly during the past few years.
-As J2EE-based application servers like BEA's WebLogic Server and IBM's WebSphere gain more widespread acceptance, should Java servlets or Enterprise JavaBeans (EJBs) be used as a foundation for e-business applications?
+This White Paper addresses an issue that ISG has witnessed repeatedly in many projects during the past few years: as J2EE-based application servers like BEA's WebLogic Server and IBM's WebSphere gain more widespread acceptance, should Java servlets or Enterprise JavaBeans (EJBs) be used as a foundation for e-business applications?
 Most of the early Web-based J2EE applications have been developed using servlets as a base for two main reasons.
 First, the servlet model offers more simplicity than EJBs and is easier for IT developers and managers to comprehend as they get started with the technology.
 And second, the majority of the early projects are focused on the so-called "low-hanging fruit," or new e-business applications that focus on presentation-centric applications and do not have high developer demands in terms of complexity, scalability, availability, reliability and extensibility.